Student Handbook

 Introduction

-It is the mission of the Paterson Public School District to recognizing our proud traditions and diverse community and partnerships, the mission of the Paterson Public School District is to provide an academically rigorous, safe and nurturing educational environment; by meeting the social, emotional, and academic needs of our students as we prepare them for post-secondary education and career.
+It is the mission of the Paterson Public School District to recognize our proud traditions and diverse community and partnerships.
+The mission of the Paterson Public School District is to provide an academically rigorous, safe and nurturing educational environment; by meeting the social, emotional, and academic needs of our students as we prepare them for post-secondary education and career.

 The District recognizes that students have a fundamental right to a thorough and efficient public education, and that students have a corresponding duty to cooperate with teachers and administrators in fostering a school environment that is conducive to learning.
 Because school attendance and good discipline are essential to an orderly and effective learning environment, it is the duty of the school community to ensure that its members respect one another.
 Students, families, and schools must work together to achieve this goal.